 Exams will count 25% of the term grade and will be administered during the last 10 days of the term.
-No student is exempt from final exams.
+No student is exempt from State developed end-of-course testing.
+The end-of-course exam will count 25% of the grade for the term.
+Final exam exemptions will be based on attendance, performance and receipt of your signed Accountability Contract.